espiondev/source2blender/docs/source/TF2/TF2 (Vanilla).rst

 *    Run "bspsrc.jar"
 *    Because of the outdated (as of writing) file selection dialog, it is recommended to simply drag and drop your .BSP file.
 *    You will be prompted to choose an output folder.
-Choose one that isn't too cluttered so it isn't too hard locating your file.
+Choose one that isn't too cluttered so it isn't difficult to locate your file.
 *    Click on :guilabel:`Decompile`.
 | Your .VMF file has been decompiled and is in your output folder.
 |